Zilleplus/KHBOLessenroosterAPI/README.md

 ====================

 This project will contain:
-  -python scripts to grab the roster
+  - python scripts to grab the roster
-  -website to display rosters
+  - website to display rosters
-  -mobile apps to display the rosters
+  - mobile apps to display the rosters

-At the moment only the python script are partially ready.
+At the moment, only the python script is partially finished.
-The others willen follow in the next weeks.
+The others parts will follow soon in the next weeks.